squidfunk/mkdocs-material/docs/blocks.md

-# Cards

-## Intro

-For a 60 second quick start on Markdown
-[commonmark has a great tutorial](http://commonmark.org/help/){.foo 26rem target="\_blank"}

-For more documentation about this doc engine visit [mkdocs material theme](http://squidfunk.github.io/mkdocs-material/).

 ## Overview

 We use the the blockquote syntax below to make "cards" in the flavors of "admonitions", "sidebar bookmarks", "callouts" and "figures".